UWB-ACM/Hackathon-Docs/Nginx-Certbot.md

 categories: guide
 ---

-Now that you have a domain and a web server, you need to configure the server to serve content to your domain.
+Now that you have a domain and a server, you need to configure the server to serve content to your domain.

 The two most common web server software suites are